CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 * Nigel - Next step would be to implement a wider genre of sounds for the current and future buttons.
 I will also be implementing a method that will boost possible points earned for a limited amount of time.

-* Sergio - Next step would to add save/load file functionality so that players can continue their games after closing the application.
+* Sergio - Next step would to use the leaderboard class to create distinct leaderboards that player can use to see their rank.